-The small number of leaders demonstrating the business acumen and leadership capabilities to be Enterprise Leadership programme, a highly customised two-year global learning experience.
+The small number of leaders demonstrating the business acumen and leadership capabilities to be appointed to our CET or one of its Enterprise Leadership programme, a highly customised two-year global learning experience.

-In 2014, we introduced a new programme to enable our female leaders leaders.
-We believe this programme helps our organisation to make better increasing innovation.
+In 2014, we introduced a new programme to enable our female leaders career ambitions and build their confidence to become strong senior leaders.
+We believe this programme helps our organisation to make better decisions by further reducing risk and increasing innovation.